ircv3/ircv3-specifications/core/message-tags-3.3.md

 Individual tag keys MUST only be used a maximum of once per message.
 Clients receiving messages with more than one occurrence of a tag key SHOULD discard all but the final occurrence.

+### Empty tagged messages

+Servers MUST accept `PRIVMSG` and `NOTICE` events sent with client-only tags even if no message body is provided.
+These events MUST NOT be delivered to clients who haven't negotiated the message tags capability.
+If neither client-only tags nor a message body are provided, servers MAY respond with a standard `ERR_NOTEXTTOSEND` error.

+### Size limit

+The size limit for message tags is increased to 512 to 4096 bytes, including the leading `@` and trailing space characters, leaving 3094 bytes for tags themselves.
+The size limit for the rest of the message is unchanged.

 ## Security considerations